Lakens/statistical_inferences/docs/14-computationalreproducibility.md

 <img src="images/5be3bc1c3f5a2ebf2d16d19430312057.png" width="100%" style="display: block; margin: auto;" />

-This sets general options for the code chunks in the R Markdown file.
+This sets general (global) options for the code chunks in the R Markdown file.
 The echo, warning, and message = FALSE hide the code chunks, warning messages, and other messages, where the ‘include=true’ will make all figures appear in the text.
 You can set some of these variables to TRUE, and hit Knit to see what they change.